abraham-ukachi/python-projects/README.md

 # `python-projects`
+> IMPORTANT: This is a work in progress and subject to major changes until all jobs are completed

 An additional school project on how to intuitively create or develop 2 french games (ie. **Le Pendu** &amp; **Morpion 1v1**) with Python